 Unique Considerations

-- Local Demand: Understand the specific needs of your community, as some items may be more sought after than others.
+- Local Demand: Understand the specific needs of your community, as certain items may be in higher demand, such as winter clothing or school supplies.

 Special Equipment